edward330176/edward/_pages/projects.md

   - image_path: /assets/img/cnn.jpg
     alt: "Project 1"
     title: "Religious Building Classification with CNN"
-    excerpt: "A CNN is built from  scratch to classify various religious buildings, demonstrating how having a good cnn structures can prevent overfitting the data and improving perfomance at the same time."
+    excerpt: "A Convolutional Neural Network (CNN) is built from scratch to classify images of religious buildigns, demonstrating the impact of well-structured CNN architectures on mitigating overfitting and enhancing model performance.
+This project highlights the importance of designing CNN architectures to balance complexity with generalization and prevent overfitting while improving overall model performance."
     url: "https://github.com/edward330176/cnn-religious-building"
     btn_label: "View on Github"
     btn_class: "btn--primary"